Relations Among Different Inequality Measures in Complex Systems: From Kinetic Exchange to Earthquake Models: Simulation Framework

 \section{Simulation Framework}

-For the both kinetic wealth exchange models: \textbf{B-Model} and \textbf{C-Model} describe above, we simulate the models with $N=100$ agents and perform $1000$ independent realizations for each parameter configuration using Eqns.~\eqref{eqn:B-Model}, \eqref{eqn:B_with_l} and \eqref{eqn:C_with_l} respectively.
+For both the kinetic wealth exchange models: \textbf{B-Model} and \textbf{C-Model} described above, we simulate the models with $N=100$ agents and perform $1000$ independent realizations for each parameter configuration using Eqns.~\eqref{eqn:B-Model}, \eqref{eqn:B_with_l} and \eqref{eqn:C_with_l} respectively.
 Considering $w_i(t)$ be the wealth of agent $i$ at time $t$, the total wealth $W=\sum_{i=1}^{N} w_i(t)$ is always conserved.
 We initialize wealth as $w_i(0)=1$ for all $i$, and evolve the system for sufficiently long time ($t=10^6$) to ensure that a stationary distribution is reached.
 Inequality measures are computed from the steady-state wealth distributions averaged across realizations.

-In the \textbf{P-Model}, agent incomes are drawn from a Pareto distribution defined on \([1,\infty)\), with the minimum income set to unity and shape parameter \(\alpha\), using Eqn.~\eqref{eqn:lor_p}.
+In the \textbf{P-Model}, the agent incomes are drawn from a Pareto distribution defined on \([1,\infty)\), with the minimum income set to unity and shape parameter \(\alpha\), described using Eqn.~\eqref{eqn:Pareto}.
 Simulations are carried out for a population of \(10^6\) agents and repeated over five independent realizations, with all reported quantities obtained by averaging over these realizations to reduce finite-size fluctuations.

 For the \textbf{CS-Model}, the fractal representation of a fault surface is constructed using the classical base-3 Cantor set to model the geometrical overlap dynamics between two self-similar rough interfaces.
 For a given generation $n$, the frequency of each overlap magnitude is evaluated using Eqn.~\eqref{eqn:CS Model}, with $n$ ranging from 4 to 200.
-The inequality measures $g$, $k$, and $p$ are computed from the corresponding Lorenz curves, where the overlap magnitude is plotted along the abscissa and the cumulative frequency along the ordinate.
-These measures provide a compact quantitative characterization of the degree of heterogeneity in the spatial overlap and enable us to track the evolution of inequality as the fractal resolution is progressively increased.
+The inequality measures $g$, $k$, and $p$ are computed from the corresponding Lorenz curves, where the cumulative normalized overlap magnitude (overlap magnitude at an instance / total number of overlaps over 3\(^n\) time steps) is plotted along the ordinate against the cumulative fraction of events (each instance of an overlap per time step, arranged in increasing order of overlap magnitude) along the abscissa.
+These measures provide a quantitative characterization of the degree of heterogeneity in the time series of overlap magnitudes.